MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 	name: string = "John"
 	printf("Hello, my name is %s.\n", name)

-	# Will set the health of whatever this script is attached to, to 69
+	# Set the price of whatever this script is attached to, to 69
-	set_health(69)
+	set_price(69)

 	i: i32 = 0
 	while true {